squigley0213/Pitt-Usability-Studies/2021-01-19-blog-template.markdown

 ---
 layout: post
-title:  "Template...Add your title!"
+title:  "Seamus Test!"
 date:   2021-01-05 22:31:05 -0500
 categories: add keywords
 ---
-#Blog Title
+#Seamus Test

 Keep this writing short and snappy!
 And don't be afraid to play--blogs should informative, but also fun and entertaining.
 Be sure to add a visual or two.
 You can learn more in markdown docs.